openmrs/openmrs-book-guide/README.md

 <center><h1> Welcome To OpenMRS </h1></center>
 <center><h2> Write Code, Save Lives </h2></center>

 This is the OpenMRS Guide.
-It is an introduction to [OpenMRS](https://openmrs.org).
+It is an introduction to [OpenMRS](https://openmrs.org) for people who are interested in learning about OpenMRS or implementing OpenMRS.

 ### View the Book